Clinical Psychology doctoral program

 Training generations of clinical scientists since 1972.

-The clinical psychology program is accepting applications for admission for the 2024-2025 academic year.
-The application deadline is December 1, 2023.
+The clinical psychology program is accepting applications for admission for the 2025-2026 academic year.
+The application deadline is December 1, 2024.
 GRE scores will not be considered and interviews will be conducted over Zoom.
-All students have been funded through teaching and research assistantships with tuition remission and a stipend of $26,400.
+All students have been funded through fellowships and teaching/research assistantships with tuition remission and a stipend of $2200 to $2500 per month, for 10 or 12 months depending on the source of the fellowship or assistantship.

 Program Overview